owenvoke/skeleton-php/.github/ISSUE_TEMPLATE.md

 Include as many relevant details about the environment you experienced the bug in and how to reproduce it.

 * Version used (e.g. PHP 7.2):
-* Operating system and version (e.g. Ubuntu 18.04, Windows 10):
+* Operating system and version (e.g. Ubuntu 18.10, Windows 10):
-* Link to your project:
 * ...